List of Coronation Street characters introduced in 2010: Hope Dobbs

 After Chesney is stabbed in the Bistro in July 2017, he becomes anxious and Chesney leaves Hope and Ruby on a bus in August 2017.
 Hope and Ruby are returned home safe and after Tyrone's initial anger, he forgives Chesney.

 In December 2017, Hope began to display some disturbing behavioural problems, starting when she got into a fight with Ruby and set the trampoline on fire, which was blamed on Ruby, as Hope had planted a lighter into her possession.
 Ruby continued to receive the blame for Hope's misdemeanours.
 Fiz learned the truth when she caught Hope trying to force her cousin Joseph Brown to jump down the stairs.
-A few months later in September 2018, Tyrone's long lost grandmother Evelyn Plummer moved in with the family.
+A few months later in September 2018, Tyrone's long-lost maternal grandmother Evelyn Plummer (Maureen Lipman) moved in with the family.
 Evelyn was a no-nonsense battleaxe who clashed with the troublemaking Hope, resulting in Hope sending Evelyn's dog away on a train.
 Knowing how serious her daughter's behaviour was, Fiz moved with her to a special school in Birmingham in December.

 Fiz and Hope returned in August 2019, as it initially appeared that her behaviour had changed, only to learn that she had lost her place back at Bessie Street School as Tyrone had forgotten to enrol her, so they decide to homeschool her for the time being.

 In 2019, Hope develops an obsession with fire.
 She frequently hides matches in her dolls and, at one point, lights a fire inside the construction site, indicating that the specialist unit had not helped her.
 Hope even goes so far as to light a fire in the garden.
-Fiz struggles to homeschool Hope, so asked her Birmingham support teacher Jade Rowan to move in as her tutor.
+Fiz struggles to homeschool Hope, so asked her Birmingham support teacher Jade Rowan (Lottie Henshall) to move in as her tutor.
 Jade adapted well to living at No.9, but secretly spoiled Hope and tried to drive a wedge between her and her mother.
 Fiz soon discovers her hiding spots for the matches and break's Hope's tablet during a row.
 After this, Jade created false evidence that Hope was being physically abused by her parents.
 Although Jade was forced to move out when Hope regained her place at school, she gave Hope a secret phone to contact her with, and manipulated her way back into No.9 when she claimed to be homeless.